Estimation of Complex Valued Laplacian Matrices for Topology Identification in Power Systems: Complex-valued Laplacian estimation

 \subsection{Model and problem formulation}

 A power system can be represented as an undirected connected weighted graph, ${\pazocal{G}}({\pazocal{V}},\xi)$, where the set of vertices, ${\pazocal{V}}=\{1,\ldots,M\}$, comprises the buses (generators/loads) and the set of edges, $\xi$, comprises the transmission lines.
 The edge $(m,k)\in \xi$ corresponds to the transmission line between buses $m$ and $k$, and is characterized by the line admittance, $y_{m,k}\in {\mathbb{C}}$.
 The system (nodal) admittance matrix is a $M\times M$ complex symmetric matrix, where its $(m,k)-th$ element is given by (p.
-97 in \cite{Monticelli1999}) where $m,k=1,\ldots,M$.
-In this graph representation, $\Ymat$ is a complex-valued Laplacian matrix.
+97 in \cite{Monticelli1999})

+where $m,k=1,\ldots,M$. {It should be noted that the values of $y_{m,k}$ are assumed to be zero for nodes $m$ and $k$ that are not directly connected through a transmission line.} In this graph representation, $\Ymat$ is a complex-valued Laplacian matrix.

 The admittance matrix from \eqref{equ:YForm} can be decomposed as \be \Ymat=\Gmat + j\Bmat, \ee where the conductance matrix, $\Gmat\in{\mathbb{R}}^{M\times M}$, and the minus susceptance matrix, $\tilde{\Bmat}\define-\Bmat\in{\mathbb{R}}^{M\times M}$, are both {\textit{real-valued}} Laplacian matrices.
 That is, $\tilde{\Bmat}$ and $\Gmat$ belong to the set \beqna \mathcal{L}=\{\Lmat \in \mathcal{S}^M_+| [\Lmat]_{m,k}\leq 0, ~\forall m \neq k, \quad \Lmat\onevec=\zerovec\}, \eeqna where $\mathcal{S}^M_+$ is the set of real, symmetric, positive semi-definite matrices.
 As a result, it can be seen that $\Ymat$ is a symmetric but non-Hermitian matrix.
 Thus, its eigenvalues may not be real, and its eigenvectors may not be orthogonal \cite{Horn2012}.
 For the sake of simplicity of computation, in this paper, we estimate the matrices $\Gmat$ and $\tilde{\Bmat}$, which are real-valued Laplacian matrices.